 Cats are clean animals, so it’s hard to imagine any part of them being filthy.
 This does not change the fact that most felines have mouths filled with bacteria, though.

 It’s no secret that rodents carry diseases and infections.
-Your cat will have exposed his mouth to all kinds of unpleasantness.
+Your cat will have exposed his mouth to all sorts of germs and bacteria.
 Just because your pet isn’t sick, it doesn’t make his mouth is clean and safe.
 Brushing your cat’s teeth will help with this problem.

-This doesn’t mean that cats are safe to heal their injuries, though.
+That doesn’t mean that your cat is safe to heal his own injuries, though.
 Your pet will continuously find ways to get his mouth dirty again.

 Why Do Cats Lick Open Wounds to Excess?